bryancsk1998/Annuity_Illustration_Project/README.md

 ### Importing Data

-1. Go to the "Data_Sheet" spreadsheet where you will see an import button.
+1. Go to the "Data_Sheet" spreadsheet where you will see an "Import" button.
 2. Click on the import button and select the `BUSINESS_DATA.txt` file.

 ### Automating Expected Payment Calculations for a Group